bugasmarcondes/iluvcoffee/README.md

     - @Injectable({ scope: Scope.TRANSIENT })
   - (e.g.: coffees.module.ts > after useFactory)
     - scope: Scope.TRANSIENT
 - Request, provides a new instance of the provider exclusively for each incoming request.
 The instance is automatically garbage collected after the request has completed processing.
+Using it may have a high impact on performance.
   - (e.g.: coffees.service.ts)
     - @Injectable({ scope: Scope.REQUEST })